 - Advising a FTSE 100 company in parallel criminal and regulatory investigations by multiple international enforcement agencies relating to alleged fraud by the company against a backdrop of related litigation

-- Advising a European based global financial institution subject to criminal tax investigations in multiple jurisdictions
+- Advising a European based global financial institution subject to criminal tax and regulatory investigations by the UK's HMRC, FCA and overseas authorities

 Deferred Prosecution Agreements webcast